Onnichan/BsaleChallengeBack/README.md

 ## CHALLENGE BSALE

-Its a challenge of Bsale, it co
+It's a challenge of Bsale, it co
 This project was developed with the following tools

 ### Tools